-There are more than 150 beaches to choose from, and to add to it the Algarve’s 100 miles of Atlantic coastline is punctuated by most spectacular jagged rock formations and beautiful lagoons.
-The water off these shores is delightfully azure, and the cliff-top views are breathtaking.
+There are more than 150 beaches to choose from, and to add to it the Algarve’s 100 miles of Atlantic coastline is punctuated by the most spectacular jagged rock formations and beautiful lagoons.
+The water off these shores is a delightful azure, and the cliff-top views are simply breathtaking.

 Lagos and the west coastline of the Algarve

 Lagos (pronounced lah-goosh), is a fantastic town in the western Algarve that attracts both expats and tourists in big numbers.

 Lagos has a lot to offer: built on the bank of the Rio Bensafrim, it is a very attractive 16th-century walled town.